MelvinTo/osx_service_create_smaller_image.workflow/README.md

 1. Clone the project
 2. Double-click the project to install the service.

+The project folder will be copied to folder ~/Library/Services'

 Usage
 ----
 1. Select the image file in Finder